jakobhautop/nomercy/spec.md

   - nomercy is authoritative; adapter/system is reactive

   Protocol versioning:
-    - All commands include a required `version` field (semantic version string)
+    - All commands include a required `version` field (semantic version string).
-    - Engine sends its current version with every request; adapters must respond with the same version
+    - Engine sends its current version with every request; adapters must respond with the same `version` value in every response object (including errors and observations).
-    - Mismatched or missing versions are fatal: engine aborts the session and records a repro
+    - Mismatched or missing versions are fatal: engine aborts the session and records a repro; validation rejects responses where `version` is absent, null, or differs from the request.

   Command lifecycle and shutdown semantics:
     - `shutdown` means: stop accepting new commands, flush any buffered output, exit cleanly